cs0320-s2023/my-style-guide/README.md

 #### Back end:

 The back end contains two main route handlers, a proxy handler, as well as a top level server class.
 The server class is used to start the server as well as to set any configurations.
+The ColorHandler class handles the api call for the user's color input and returns a list of colors to be displayed on the front end.
+It works by having a JSON containing descriptions for each color.
+A filtered list is created containg colors with matching descriptions and then a color from the filtered list is chosen at random.
+The FontHandler class takes in the font description keyword and makes an api call to GPT3 which returns a specific a font from google's font library.
+A call is then made to google's fonts api which then returns a font family that can be used on the front end.